top of page

 How long will it take?

 Construction began in mid-June, 2021 with occupancy granted on November 1, 2022.
+Residents continue to landscape and decorate the outdoor areas and common spaces.

 Will children be welcome?